Kong/developer.konghq.com/app/gateway/routing/expressions.md

 ---
 title: Expressions router

-description: "The {{site.base_gateway}} expressions router is a rule-based engine that uses a Domain-Specific Expressions Language to define complex routing logic on a [Route](/gateway/entities/route/)."
+description: "The expressions router is a collection of Routes that are all evaluated against incoming requests until a match can be found."

 content_type: reference
 layout: reference